To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 The MidWest car dog barrier is made of wire mesh and fits most cars, SUVs, vans and hatchbacks.
 The barrier is adjustable and is capable of covering a large area.

-The downfall is that some people have spent close to an hour installing this barrier so it’s not as easy to install as the other barriers in this article.
+The downside is that some people have spent close to an hour installing this barrier so it’s not as easy to install as the other barriers in this article.
 Some customers have also used zip ties to secure the barrier and pip insulation to protect the vehicle’s interior.

 The High Road car pet barrier didn’t make our top three because the mesh material doesn’t hold back dogs as well as other barriers.
 If your dog is generally well-behaved, this may be a good option for you though.